jordyderosa/TravelWeekly/readme.md

 ## About Laravel

 The project use Laravel framework so you can clone this repo.
-You have to install the dependeces by launching the command
+You have to install the dependeces in order to use this project.
+So from the root of this project you have to launch the command
 ```sh
 composer install
 ```
 Then you have to change database settings in .env file located in the root.
-You should now launch the command
+Now you're able to create the table into your db.
+To do it you should now launch the command
 ```sh
 php artisan migrate
 ```